ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 4. Total organized cable length: ~1.5m

 **Step 9: Structural Verification**
-1. Check center of gravity (should be centered)
+1. Check the center of gravity (should be centered)
-2. Add 50g ballast to rear if needed
+2. Add 50g ballast to the rear if needed
 3. Final weight: 1.2-1.5 kg (WRO compliant <1.6kg)
 4. Test stability: no tipping at ±30° angles